feddelegrand7/batata/cran-comments.md

--- R CMD check results ---------------------------------- batata 0.1.1 ----
+-- R CMD check results -------------------- batata 0.2.0 ----
-Duration: 20.3s
+Duration: 22s

 0 errors √ | 0 warnings √ | 0 notes √

-R CMD check succeeded

-* the modification time provided by the fs package wasn't exact in some situation.
-As such, I've change the fs::file_info() to file.mtime() base R function.

-* I've also fixed some bugs concerning the dates using the lubridate package.
+* I've added three new functions that will install user Github starred R packages whether available on CRAN or not.
+ `install_starred_cran()` : will install user starred Github packages that are available on CRAN `install_starred_github()`: will install user starred Github packages from Github using remotes `install_most_starred()`: will install the n most starred R packages from CRAN

+* I've added unit tests

+Thank you very much.